Hawaii Riviera Aqua Park Resort - Families and Couples Only

 "I was my eighth stay in Egypt.I love Egypt!
 This was really the most terrible 4 star hotel in my life!See picture.
 Plus disobliging staff.
 Totally undercapacity for restaurant, sunbeds by pools.
 I dontÂ´ reccommend it!"

 - Travel date: 25th August 2009

 Terrific value for money, excellent service, spacious comfortable rooms & hotel in a wonderful hot sunny climate!

 - Travel date: 16th August 2009

 Good but not that great!

 - Travel date: 22nd July 2009

 Great Hotel.
 Would recommend.

+"Stayed at this hotel for 2 weeks in May.
+Having not many reviews on this hotel we did not know what to expect.
+We had no problems with the check in.
+Our bags was then taken to our room which was very big and very clean.
+We had great view of the pools.
+Rooms were cleaned daily with fresh towels and water replaced in the fridge.
+The food buffet was good and always a huge choice of food to select from including the pasta station that would cook fresh for you.
+During the day there was a choice of chips, hot dogs, burgers, rice and meat dishes available from the snack bars.
+We went to the Italian restuarant twice during our stay and both meals were great and a great service.
 Pool area always clean and was plenty of sunbeds to choose from.
 Towels were available to use so you dont have to take your own.
 Daily activities to join in with if you wanted to.
 The hotel seems to be in the middle of nowhere but its not necessary to leave the hotel if you didnt want to.
 We did get a taxi from the reception to both Hurghada Town and into El Gouna and booked boat trips from sales people walking around the pool.
 Other excursions we booked through the rep including a day trip to Luxor and Sand Buggies in the desert."

 - Travel date: 1st June 2009

 Good value, pleasant staff endeavouring to make this a really good hotel